Tuition, Fees, and Living Expenses Budget

 Students may encounter some expenses that are not covered by the standard cost of attendance—for example, the purchase of a personal computer or unreimbursed costs for medical services which occur within the school’s academic year.

 For students borrowing federal student loans, the average educational loan fees for borrowers at Columbia Law School will automatically be added to the cost of attendance at the time of loan certification.
-Based upon an assessment of Law School student borrowing during the 2016-17 academic year, the average educational loan fees amount to $2,208.
+Based upon an assessment of Law School borrowing during the 2018-19 academic year, the average educational loan fees amount to $2,386 ($216 for Stafford loans and $2,170 for Graduate PLUS loans).